yulo-sudo22/animation/README.md

 # animation

-Learning how to make animation.
+Learning how to create animation.

 ## Getting Started